-Not to be confused with Olympus’ own competing OM-D E-M10 and its various iterations, the interchangeable-lens EOS M10 is the entry-level alternative to Canon’s own EOS M3, and on its inception was more obviously targeted at those stepping up from using a smartphone for photo and video capture.
+Not to be confused with Olympus’ own competing OM-D E-M10 and its various iterations, the interchangeable-lens EOS M10 mirrorless camera is the entry-level alternative to Canon’s own EOS M3, and on its inception was more obviously targeted at those stepping up from using a smartphone for photo and video capture.

 Both relatively compact and lightweight, the specification is very respectable given its ‘starter' status.
 For example the M10 incorporates an 18MP APS-C CMOS sensor, 49-point AF system, DIGIC 6 generation processor, and deftly captures Full HD video at a frame rate just shy of 30fps.
 Added to this, built-in Wi-Fi and NFC connectivity will make for an easy transition from mobile device to a dedicated camera, for former smartphone photographers.

 Mobile users will also find much about the M10’s touchscreen that's intuitive, such as touch AF and full creative exposure control.
 The clear 1,040K-dot resolution monitor can also be flipped up through 180° for those ubiquitous selfies.